Rights of Members & Annual Meeting

 Footnotes to Compensation Disclosures:

-(1) “All Other Compensation” includes matching contributions under the Company’s retirement savings plans (e.g. – 401(k) plan), and the taxable portion of benefits related to personal financial planning and tax preparation services, parking, security and business travel; and in the case of Mr. Long only, the personal use of corporate aircraft.
+(2) “All Other Compensation” includes matching contributions under the Company’s retirement savings plans (e.g. - 401(k) plan), and the taxable portion, if applicable, of benefits related to personal financial planning and tax preparation services, parking, security, business travel or the personal use of corporate aircraft.

 Pension plans provide income for periods of retirement and are structured to reward and retain employees for long service.
 The Company sponsors a defined benefit pension plan covering substantially all of the Company’s employees (the “LM Retirement Plan”).
 If the benefit for an eligible individual exceeds the tax-qualified limits, the excess is provided from an un-funded, non-qualified plan (the “Non-Qualified Plan”).
 Given their level of compensation, the named executive officers are all participants in the Non-Qualified Plan.
 The formula for determining an employee’s as well as a named executive officer’s annual pension benefit at normal retirement under the Liberty Mutual retirement plans changed effective January 1, 2014 and is now a function of the sum of two distinct formulas.

 Any benefit due for service through December 31, 2013 is determined under a final average pay formula.
 The final average pay formula benefit is equal to the sum of a named individual’s 35 year service benefit and an excess service benefit earned for credited service greater than 35 years, where: